Properties of the reconciled distributions for Gaussian and count forecasts: Introduction

 \section{Introduction}

-Many practical applications require generating \textit{coherent} forecast for hierarchical time series.
-The forecasts are coherent if they respect a set of linear constraints determined by the structure of the hierarchy.
-The most common approach to obtain coherent forecasts is to compute first the base forecasts, by fitting independent models on each time series; later the base forecast are adjusted (\textit{reconciliation}) to become coherent.
+Hierarchical forecasting requires the forecasts to be coherent, i.e., to satisfy a set of linear constraints determined by the structure of the hierarchy.
+The base forecasts, computed independently on each time series of the hierarchy are incoherent; \textit{reconciliation} adjusts them to enforce coherence.

-Most reconciliation methodologies \parencite{hyndman2011optimal, Wickramasuriya.etal2018, PANAGIOTELIS2021343, difonzo2022forecast} produce reconciled point forecasts.
-However, decision making often requires a \textit{reconciled predictive distribution} \parencite{kolassa22we, gneiting2014probabilistic}. \cite{panagiotelis2023probabilistic} propose a seminal framework for probabilistic reconciliation based on projection, learning the parameters of the projection via stochastic gradient descent.
-Yet, it is impossible to analytically characterize the distribution reconciled in this way; moreover, this method cannot reconcile count variables.
-These considerations also apply to other methods for probabilistic reconciliation \parencite{jeon2019probabilistic, taieb2021hierarchical, rangapuram2021end, hollyman2022hierarchies}.
+Most reconciliation approaches reconcile the point forecasts \citep{hyndman2011optimal, Wickramasuriya.etal2018, PANAGIOTELIS2021343, difonzo2022forecast}.
+However, \textit{reconciled predictive distributions} are required to support decision making \citep{kolassa22we}. \cite{panagiotelis2023probabilistic} performs probabilistic reconciliation through projection, learning the parameters of the projection via stochastic gradient descent.
+Two limits of this approach is that it cannot reconcile count variables and it prevents an analytical study of the reconciled distribution.
+These considerations are valid also for other methods for probabilistic reconciliation \citep{jeon2019probabilistic, taieb2021hierarchical, rangapuram2021end, hollyman2022hierarchies}.

-On the other hand, probabilistic reconciliation based on conditioning \parencite{corani_reconc, corani2022probabilistic, zambon2022} is better suited to both analytical studies and count variables.
-Indeed, in the Gaussian case, reconciliation via conditioning can be solved in closed form \parencite{corani_reconc}, providing the same mean and variance of MinT \parencite{Wickramasuriya.etal2018}.
-In the non-Gaussian case, the reconciled distribution can be obtained via sampling, for instance using MCMC \parencite{corani2022probabilistic} or importance sampling \parencite{zambon2022}.
-However, the properties of the reconciled distribution have been not yet studied.
+A different approach to probabilistic forecast reconciliation is constituted by reconciliation via conditioning.
+In the case of Gaussian base forecasts, it yields the reconciled distribution in closed form \citep{corani_reconc}, with the same mean and variance of MinT \citep{Wickramasuriya.etal2018}.
+Reconciliation via conditioning can also reconcile the distribution of count variables, adopting a sampling approach \citep{corani2023, zambon2022}.

-We thus study the properties of the reconciled distribution, focusing on reconciliation via conditioning.
-As a first result, we extend the analysis of reconciliation in the Gaussian case, proving that the variance of every variable of the hierarchy decreases after reconciliation; this holds regardless of the size of the incoherence of the base forecasts.
-We then discover a different pattern for the discrete case: we prove that reconciliation can increase the variance of the reconciled bottom variables if the base forecasts have a low probability of being coherent.
+In this paper, we study the properties of the reconciled distribution obtained via conditioning.
+In the Gaussian case we prove that, regardless the amount of incoherence of the base forecasts, reconciliation decreases the variance of every variable of the hierarchy.
+In contrast, we show that in the discrete case reconciliation con increase or decrease the variance of the bottom variables, depending on the probability $p_c$ of the base forecasts being coherent.